0xPoe/talks/slides.md

 [^1]: [Cargo Book: Workspace Package Table](https://doc.rust-lang.org/cargo/reference/workspaces.html#the-package-table)

 <!--
-The second tip is to use workspace inheritance for the `package` table.
+The next tip is to use workspace inheritance for the package table.

-By defining common fields in the workspace `Cargo.toml`, you avoid duplication and keep all member crates consistent.
+As you can see here, we define the package table at the workspace level.
+It includes fields such as authors, homepage, rust-version, and the publish setting.

-Before workspace inheritance, you had to repeat fields like `authors`, `homepage`, `rust-version`, and `publish` in every crate’s `Cargo.toml`.
+Without this feature, you would have to repeat the same set of metadata again and again in every single crate, which quickly becomes tedious and error-prone.

-Now you can define them once in the workspace `Cargo.toml`, and member crates inherit them with `workspace = true`.
+With workspace inheritance, you can simply mark these fields with workspace = true, and all member crates will automatically inherit them from the workspace Cargo.toml.

-This simplifies maintenance and reduces the risk of inconsistencies.
+This is extremely useful for maintaining consistency across a large codebase.
+In a project of this size, most crates share the same metadata, and this approach significantly simplifies maintenance while reducing duplication.
 -->

 ---